pnext/org/README.md

 documents - subject to change.
 You a are encouraged to ask questions and suggest changes on how we do things.
 _(We prefer a [PR](https://help.github.com/articles/about-pull-requests/) over a question though...)_

+Any PR on the organization needs to be approved by two **admins** (other than the person submitting the issue).

 In the community we currently have two teams:

 - **admin:** Administrators can create and archive projects.